Here are 10 fun things you can do with your kids indoors in Singapore when it’s raining outside!

 We’ve compiled a list of 10 exciting things you can do sheltered away from the weather-be it pouring or scorching!
 Take your pick and go wild!

-*Do note that certain venues will require pre-booking.
+Do note that some of the venues will require pre-booking.

 1. Hit the Air at Airzone